-Stocks, Bonds, & Commercial Real Estate – Historic Returns
+Historic Returns of Stocks, Bonds, & Commercial Real Estate

-Again, it can be difficult to make a direct comparison between these three asset classes because they each offer such a wide variety of investment options.
+Again, it can be difficult to make a direct comparison between stocks, bonds, and commercial real estate as asset classes because they each offer such a wide variety of investment options.
 For the purpose of this article, returns from representative index funds are used as a proxy.